ComputationalPsychiatry/PhysIO/README.md

 2. Run `philips_ecg3t_matlab_script.m` in subdirectory `Philips/ECG3T`
 3. See subdirectory `physio/docs` and the next two section of this document for help.

+You may try any of the examples in the other vendor folders as well.

 Contact/Support
 ---------------